shane-kercheval/r-examples/examples/average-treatment-effects-regression/average_treatment_effects.md

 >     difference between the nonexistent man and woman who are flunking
 >     everything.

-So translating the `coef(reg_results_full)['selected']` 0.0636798 is the average difference between selected with average numhh vs not selected with average numhh
+So translating the `coef(model_interaction)['selected']` `0.0636798` is
+the average difference between selected with average numhh vs not selected with average numhh